Cipher2911/GDAPDEV-GROUP-9/README.md

         i.)
 Run the CMD of the file directory of your project ii.)
 Type npm install express-session

+ACCESSING THE WEBSITE:

+    1.)
+All the listed packages in this README file has already been listed in the package.json file of this folder.
     2.)
+Run the CMD of this file directory and type npm install.
+It will install all the packages needed for AnimoSync.
+    3.)
+Open VS Code to access the files.
-Running in the Terminal of VS Code
+    4.)
+Open the VS Code Terminal.
+    5.)
+In the terminal, type node seed.js for the data to be loaded and connected to MongoDB.
+    6.)
+Next, type node server.js to obtain the address for AnimoSync.

-    i.)
-To load the data, type node seed.js for the data to be connected to MongoDB.
-However, typing node seed.js again resets the whole database after updating data in the website. ii.)
-Type node server.js for the address to the website.
+    NOTE: After completing Step 6, typing node seed.js again resets the whole database after updating the data in the website.

-SAMPLE DATAS FOR LOGGING IN THE WEBSITE:
+SAMPLE ACCOUNTS FOR LOGGING IN THE WEBSITE:

 1.)
 Users
     a.)
 Felix Kjellberg